top of page

 • Engineer (3)

-• Staffing 3 engines with 3 personnel each.
+• Staffing 3 engines at least 2 personnel each.

 When the district resources are extended too far, we rely on an intricate mutual aid system that allows us to contact an adjacent district to provide coverage for our citizens.
 We reciprocate this favor should an adjacent district have the same situation occur.